laxmi-22/rag-website-research-assistant/README.md

 ## 📌 Project Overview

 The **AI Website Research Assistant** enables users to input multiple website URLs and ask questions about their content.
-The application extracts webpage data, converts it into embeddings, stores it in a vector database, retrieves relevant chunks, and uses an LLM to generate accurate answers with source references.
+The application extracts webpage data, converts it into embeddings, stores it in a vector database, retrieves relevant chunks, and uses an LLM to generate accurate answers with source references and similarity scores.

 This project demonstrates the implementation of **Retrieval-Augmented Generation (RAG)** using modern AI frameworks.